-We are beyond elated to present our eight Vancouver-based playwrights this year, whose plays were anonymously selected by our curators from a high volume of submissions.
+We are beyond elated to present eight Vancouver-based playwrights in the Or Festival 1, whose plays were anonymously selected by our curators from a high volume of submissions.
 Every night (and matinee) we will celebrate the world premiere of their spectacular 10 minute plays anew.
 We want to thank our playwrights for courageously sharing their voices in our community and for working so hard with our dramaturgs to fine-tune their scripts.

 To Our Playwrights: We are in reverence not only of your writing, but also of your diligence, kindness and spirit.
 Our festival comes from Shakespeare’s quote: “To be or not to be?”
 We choose “Or”.
 Your plays demonstrate the extraordinary nature of human beings: their capacity to love, to feel and to seek alternate ways to live (a.k.a to seek out THE OR).
 We are so grateful to each of you for being a part of the Festival this year.
 You are the foundation of it all.
 Thank you for inspiring us with your stories.
 We love you. – Or Festival Team

 Alyssa Hirose Zahida Rahemtulla Sally Stubbs Nikki Chohan Madison Isolina Julian Legere C.P.
 Boyko Mary LittleJohn ***